bterone/book-notes/Domain-Driven-Design.md

 ## Declarative Design

-## More about declaritive design in Specifications on Page 199 of DDD
+**TODO: More about declaritive design in Specifications on Page 199 of DDD**

 ## Angles of Attack